 Optimizing patient centered-care: A pragmatic randomized control trial comparing models of care in the management of prescription opioid misuse

-Although methadone has long been the standard of care for treatment of opioid use disorder in Canada, there is growing consensus that the superior safety profile of buprenorphine/naloxone, as well as other comparative advantages, supports its use as a first-line therapy for opioid use disorder.
+Although methadone has long been the standard of care for the treatment of opioid use disorder in Canada, there is growing consensus that the superior safety profile of buprenorphine/naloxone, as well as other comparative advantages, supports its use as a first-line therapy for opioid use disorder.
 The OPTIMA trial aims to evaluate these two treatment options within a Canadian practice‐based framework, generating evidence that is directly relevant to a recognized national priority in public health.
-The study will incorporate real-world treatment conditions, strict regulations for methadone dosing (i.e., dispensed daily at a pharmacy) vs. flexible take-home dosing for buprenorphine/naloxone, treatment adherence, and patient engagement, among others.
-These issues will be addressed in a 6-month, open-label, multi-site pragmatic randomized trial involving over 200 participants recruited from all four CRISM Nodes.
-The comparison of the effectiveness of the two treatment models in reducing prescription opioid use will generate practice-based evidence that will be used to inform patient care and improve overall health outcomes.
+The study will incorporate real-world treatment conditions, such as strict regulations for methadone dosing (i.e., dispensed daily at a pharmacy) vs. flexible take-home dosing for buprenorphine/naloxone.
+The effectiveness of the two treatments in reducing opioid use will be compared in a 6-month, open-label, multi-site pragmatic randomized trial involving over 250 participants recruited from all four CRISM Nodes.
+The evidence generated from this study will be used to inform patient care and improve overall health outcomes.

 Click here for more information about OPTIMA.